-64) DDS514 Equipment Maintenance
+64) BDS508 Equipment Maintenance (1cr. /h)

-(1cr./h)

-This course focus on basic principles of various dental equipment, their operations and general preventive maintenance procedures.
-It also covers basic electrical theories and electrical safety precautions while dealing with dental equipment.
-Additionally advances in dental equipment technologies will also be covered in this course.
-This course helps the students to build the required skills and confidence to perform routine maintenance and minor repairs without the help of Biomedical technicians/Engineers.
+This course focus on basic principles of various dental equipment, its operations and general preventive maintenance procedures.
+It also covers basic principles of electricity and electrical safety precautions while dealing with dental equipment.
+Additionally, this course will also cover the latest advancements in dental equipment technology.
+This course helps the students to build the required skills and confidence to perform routine maintenance and minor repairs without the help of Biomedical technicians.